agustin-recoba/PyDistSim/docs/install/windows_virtualenv.rst

 * in Font tab change font to Consolas and size to 16
 * in Layout tab increase Screen buffer size Height from 300 to at least 3000

-The loading of the correct environment when shortcut is double clicked is possible via previously set ``PYMOTE_ENV`` environment variable which points to the environment location.
+The loading of the correct environment when shortcut is double clicked is possible via previously set ``PYDISTSIM_ENV`` environment variable which points to the environment location.